jbericat/mongodb-university/mongodb_dba_path.md

 This learning path contains a series of units to help you, as a Database Administrator, learn MongoDB knowledge and skills.
 In this path, you’ll learn MongoDB basics as well as how to administer and maintain a MongoDB database.

+> This information was obtained from MongoDB University https://learn.mongodb.com/.........

 ## 1. MongoDB and the Document Model

 How to manage MongoDB databases, collections, and documents.